MichaelTwG/shell/basics/README.md

 4-listmorefile diplay current directory contents, including hidden files displaying them in long format.

-5-listfilesdigitonly, this script display current directory content in long format, with user and group IDs displayed numerically, and hidden files.
+5-listfilesdigitonly, this script display current directory content in long format, with user and group IDs displayed numerically, and hidden files

+6-firstdirectory, this script reates a directory named my_first_directory in the /tmp/ directory.